meronogbai/portfolio-legacy/README.md

 # Portfolio

-This repo hosts the code for my personal portfolio website.
+This repo hosts the code for my personal web portfolio.

 ## Live Demo